edoski/bostarter/docs/DB-PRJ-REPORT.md

+## if no scenario uses fetch_all then remove it

+# is it reasonable to have SUCCESS redirect section at end of /actions or should it be baked into pipeline->invoke() (redirect immediately happens after sp_invoke with success/fail handled by context) or should it be externalised (have redirect success and redirect fail section in /actions file)

+## CONSIDER REMOVING VALIDATION CHECKS IN ACTIONS WHERE THE CHECK IS ALREADY PERFORMED AT DB LEVEL

+## do i need to add validations to skill curriculum actions?

+## can I use a ValidationPipeline in checks.php?

+- [ ] register_handler.php
+- [ ] reward_insert.php
+- [ ] skill_curriculum_delete.php
+- [ ] skill_curriculum_insert.php
+- [ ] skill_curriculum_update.php
+- [ ] skill_insert.php
+- [ ] skill_profilo_delete
+- [ ] skill_profilo_insert
+- [ ] skill_profilo_update
+- [ ] skill_update.php
+- [ ] utente_convert_creatore.php
+- [ ] checks.php ??

-## (HELLA OPTIONAL) try to see with docker if can serve on php files from php/public, while having everything work like public pages can still load php/config, php/actions, php/components, php/public/libs etc
+### (HELLA OPTIONAL) try to see with docker if can serve on php files from php/public, while having everything work like public pages can still load php/config, php/actions, php/components, php/public/libs etc
-- ## correct <\a> and <\form> tag paths in php code
+- ### correct <\a> and <\form> tag paths in php code

-## move success redirect underneath each sp_invoke

-## for admins implement /public/Logs.php which just fetches all logs from mongodb and renders them out on screen

-# see recent claude chat on abstracting reusable php components
+## see claude chat on abstracting reusable php components
-- ## create reusable components for cards like reward cards, see if more shared visual components, or if can turn standardise platform with new reusable components
+- ### create reusable components for cards like reward cards, see if more shared visual components, or if can turn standardise platform with new reusable components

 ## standardise POST var names like 'nome_progetto' instead of 'nome' when passing project name via post, etc
 - #### need to update progetto_aggiorna attr to be passed via POST no GET
 - ensure they are also specific like id_foto instead of id
 - `if (!isset($_FILES['foto']) || $_FILES['foto']['error'] != UPLOAD_ERR_OK) {` is how foto upload handling is checked

-### maybe also introduce new section underneath CHECKS like say VARIABLES and there init all vars of each file, standardised format obvi
-- important to be underneath CHECKS because that section is responsible for ensuring valid POST vars
-- if u do this update sec 6.2 in report

-## calls.php and more
-- ### to make all php files slimmer consider abstracting reused visual components and requiring them in file, and same thing for data gathering if there are identical try-catch sp_invoke data initialisers like $progetto or $finanziamenti
-	- if u do this evaluate if need to refactor progetto_aggiorna to use $\_POST\['nome] instead of $\_GET\['nome] and standardise all data gathering ways and whatever else/files for consistency